AnnaVM/Project_Plotline/README.md

 ## Cluster the movies

 The motivation is to group the movies according to the evolution of emotions in their scripts.
 This is achieved thanks to the pairwise distances calculated previously and a modified Kmeans clustering algorithm called medoids (instead of taking the mean as the prototype of the cluster the median is retained).
 As with any unsupervised algorithm, assessing the performance of the clustering is not straightforward.
-Here, I develop 2 ways to investigate the results of clustering: first observing the cost associated with a given number of clusters (option 1)
+Here, I develop 2 ways to investigate the results of clustering: first observing the cost associated with a given number of clusters (option 1), second, analyzing how reproducible the clustering is (option 3).

 The code  `code/medoids.py` has 3 main features: